zdurham/project2/README.md

 * Melvin Hill
   * [Github](https://github.com/Melville36)

-## Technologies
+## Technology Used

-We developed this platform with the help of the following technologies:
+We developed this platform with the help of the following tools:

 * [Node.js](https://nodejs.org/en/)
 * [Express.js](https://expressjs.com/)